OshriCohen96/Escape-The-Covid/README.md

-The first game me and my partner did in Android Studio.
+The first game I did in Android Studio.
 <br />
 You need to escape the covid virus,mutations and the bats.
 <br />